EXPLAINER: What is excited delirium?

 Some coroners in recent decades have attributed in-custody deaths to excited delirium, often in cases where the person had become extremely agitated after taking drugs, having a mental health episode or health problem.
 But there is no universally accepted definition of it and researchers have said it’s not well understood.

-A medical examiner in New York concluded that Daniel Prude was in a state of excited delirium when police in Rochester put a hood over his head and pressed his body against the pavement in 2020.
+A medical examiner in New York concluded that Daniel Prude was in a state of excited delirium in 2020 when police in Rochester put a hood over his head and pressed his naked body against the pavement.
+Prude, a Black man, lost consciousness and died.
 State Attorney General Letitia James issued a report recommending that officers be trained to recognize the symptoms of excited delirium.

 Elijah McClain — a Black man put in a stranglehold by officers in Aurora, Colorado, in 2019 — was injected with ketamine after first responders said he was experiencing excited delirium.
 He wound up on life support and later died.